Chart Color Schemes

 Surfers Paradise - South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 33 projects likely affecting the region.
-Notable initiatives are South Beach, Surfers Paradise, COAST, 26 Vista, and Arc Residences Northcliffe.
-The following details projects expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 33 projects likely impacting the area.
+Notable ones are South Beach, Surfers Paradise, COAST, 26 Vista, and Arc Residences Northcliffe.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.